- Humanities-Social sciences

 - Development: focus on how people develop businesses with the support of information systems

-CERIS conducts research in a number of application areas to understand the possibilities and limitations that information systems have in the perspectives above:
+CERIS conducts research in a number of application areas to understand the possibilities and limitations that information systems have in the challenges above:

 - Electronic Government